razvanmuscalu/systems-design-dictionary/grokking_exercises.md

 ### Sending to Clients

-- Pull: not good for users with few followers as lots of pulls will be when there’s nothing new
+- `Pull`: not good for users with few followers as lots of pulls will be when there’s nothing new
-- Push: not good for users with many followers as they’d receive too many pushes
+- `Push`: not good for users with many followers as they’d receive too many pushes
-- Hybrid: combine pull & push
+- `Hybrid`: combine pull & push

 <br />

-- This is very similar to designing Twitter
+This is very similar to designing Twitter
 - Just replace photos with tweets